rrwick/Addivox/docs/docs/global_settings.md

 <p align="center"><img src="../assets/output.png" alt="Addivox output settings" class="float-right" style="max-width: 50%; width: 118px;"></p>

+- **Pan** — shifts all harmonics left or right in the stereo field.
+Unlike most controls, this is not tied to the current patch and will keep its value when you switch patches.
 - **Level** — sets the overall output volume of the synth.
-- **Tuning** — applies a global pitch offset in cents to all harmonics.
-Unlike most controls, this is not tied to the current patch and will keep its value when you switch patches.
-- **Pan** — shifts all harmonics left or right in the stereo field.
-Also not patch-tied.